Other Notable Birthdays

 Marty Schottenheimer (Football Coach)

-Passed Away on February 8, 2021 at Age 77 from Alzheimers
+Passed Away at Age 77 From Alzheimer’s Disease

 _______________________________